115 diwali special snacks recipes

 6. namak pare recipe – savory and fried flour crispies and usually had with chai. namak para is an easy recipe to make and except the frying in batches everything else does not take time. they are excellent tea time snacks.

-7. mathri recipe – mathri or mathiya is a popular snack in north india and there are many versions of making mathri. i have already shared a crisp mathri recipe. this recipe is for punjabi style mathri which is flaky and is spiced with ajwain, kali mirch, kasuri methi and jeera. both fried and baked versions mentioned in recipe post.
+7. mathri recipe – mathri or mathiya is a popular snack in north india. this recipe is for punjabi style mathri which is flaky and is spiced with ajwain, kali mirch, kasuri methi and jeera. both fried and baked versions mentioned in recipe post.

 8. gujiya recipe – gujiya is a deep fried pastry stuffed with a sweet filling of khoya. gujiya is very much popular in north india, especially during holi festival. its not they are made only during holi. they are also made during diwali. there are many variations of gujiya. one such variation posted on blog is this apple gujiya recipe.